dcxSt/computational_methods_phys512/pset01/README.md

     return tfit_arr,logerr_arr
 ```

+As indicated in the comments in the code above, we estimate the ballpark error by taking the max of the trunkation error and the system error.

 ![cubic_lakeshore](https://user-images.githubusercontent.com/21654151/190709724-b7ba350b-9420-4405-8dd3-cc6ff91d1149.png)

 We have to be careful to normalize before calling the interpolation function.
 If testing code above, see `cubic_lakeshore.py` in this directory.